StephenJD/Life-For-Liberia/content/en/02_Teaching/The Gospel/Gospel Discovery.md

 >   1 John 1: 5,7 This is the message we have heard from him and declare to you: God is light; in him there is no darkness at all … if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.

->   I think we can see that John gives us consistent and clear insight into the Gospel, as he understood and proclaimed it: Jesus came to bring God’s light into the world, so that we can walk in it, receive righteousness, and so have fellowship with both God and each other.
+Instead of the Kingdom, which was an especially Jewish expectation, John presents the Gospel as God’s light shining in the world to dispense the darkness so that we can walk in it, receive righteousness, and so have fellowship with both God and each other.
+But whether we talk about God’s Kingdom or God’s Light, the Gospel is a proclamation and invitation to Him.

 >   Luke was the closest of the Gospel writers to Paul.
 His Gospel is also self-declared as evangelistic.
 Luke records Jesus preparing His disciples for His coming death and resurrection.